 Except 'that' wasn't that.

-Armstrong country originally covered much of the southern part of what is now the Cheyenne River Indian Reservation.
-In 1898 part of the county was annexed to Stanley county and in 1911 another portion annexed to Ziebach county.
+Armstrong's country originally covered much of the southern part of what is now the Cheyenne River Indian Reservation.
+In 1898 part of the county was annexed to Stanley county and in 1911 another portion was annexed to Ziebach county.

 And in 1952 it happened.
 Poof!
 Armstrong county was gone.

-So if you Great-Grandfather tells you he used to live in Armstrong county, South Dakota, don't call him crazy.
+So if your Great-Grandfather tells you he used to live in Armstrong County, South Dakota, don't call him crazy.
 He just might have.

 Wikipedia Information Used In This Article

 Ten Commandments of Sioux Falls